jhpyle/docassemble/_docs/functions.md

 You can include keyword arguments to `interview_url()`.
 These will be passed to the interview as [`url_args`].

-The keyword argument `i` is special: you can set this to the name of an interview (e.g., `docassemble.demo:data/questions/questions.yml`) and this interview will be used instead of the current interview.
+The keyword argument `i` is special, however: you can set this to the name of an interview (e.g., `docassemble.demo:data/questions/questions.yml`) and this interview will be used instead of the current interview.
 In this case, the URL functions as a referral to a different interview, with a fresh variable store.

+The keyword argument `session` is also special: set this to the session ID of an interview (e.g., obtained from [`interview_list()`]), and also set `i` to the filename of the interview corresponding with the session.
+Then the link will point not to the current session, but to the session indicated by the session ID.

 The keyword argument `local` is also special: set this to `True` if you want the URL to be relative (i.e., it will start with `?`).
 Note